 - How And When Should You Report A Car Accident

-- How Long After A Car Accident Could You Claim On Behalf Of Someone With A Diminished Mental Capacity?
+- Claiming On Behalf Of Someone With A Diminished Mental Capacity

 - Does Going To Court Affect The Time Limit?

-- Compensation Calculator For Car Accident Injury Claims
+- Compensation Payouts For A Car Accident Injury Claim

 - Steps You Could Take To Claim For An Injury In A Car Accident

 - Claiming For A Car Accident With A No Win No Fee Solicitor

 If you’ve sustained an injury in a car accident, the claim time limit can vary depending on your circumstances.
 However, the Limitation Act 1980 tells us that the general time limit to abide by is 3 years.
 This means that you have 3 years to begin a claim following the date of the accident.

 Although, there can be scenarios where this time limit can be extended.
 Some examples include claims involving claimants under 18, or claimants with a reduced mental capacity.
 In these cases, their time limit will be suspended.
 For children, their time limit only begins on their 18th birthday.

 For those with a reduced mental capacity, their time limit only begins if they recover.